Skip to main content

 If Firefly's appeal for you was the feeling of belonging more than the action, this is the book to read.

-For more books in this vein, the found family space opera romance collection is a useful place to keep exploring.
+For more books in this vein, the found family space opera romance collection is a useful place to keep exploring, as is our roundup of the best space opera romance books.

-A battered sci-fi paperback resting on a star map, suggesting adventure, found family, and romance in space
+A battered paperback resting on a star map, evoking books like Firefly with romance, found family, and adventure

 The Starfall Accord: Written for Exactly This Gap